Tourist information centre manager

-Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents
+Tourist information centre managers oversee services that provide information and promote the local area and attractions to visitors and locals

 You'll book accommodation, sell tickets for local events, order and sell gifts and souvenirs, run special events and generate marketing opportunities.